New Sanctuary Coalition

 • Appeal unjust decisions.
 If denied asylum, you have the right to an appeal.

 • Know your rights in detention.
 You do not have to sign any documents without legal counsel.
 You have the right to remain silent and to request an attorney.
-If applying for asylum, say clearly: “I am afraid to return to my country.
-I want to apply for request for interview.”
+If you want to apply for asylum, say clearly: “I am afraid to return to my country.
+I want to apply for an interview.”
 Ask for a lawyer to work on your case.

 • Keep critical documents accessible.
 Have a copy of your I-589 asylum application ready to file immediately if needed.